 The Value in Working in Collaboration with Others

 The biggest takeaway from the WSIA panelists’ discussion was that D&I does not start and end within one organization alone; effective action occurs when companies collaborate on what’s working.

 Meade said, “Collaboration is important, because it gives organizations opportunity to learn what they’ve done correctly and what they haven’t done correctly.”

 “Collaborating with different individuals is going to make decision making that much more easier and effective,” Davis added.

-“Collaborating with others on diversity and inclusion is very important, because effective collaboration involves diversity of thought, diversity of views, and diversity of of ideas, and in our industry we must learn from companies that are already engaged in D&I activities and build upon their best practices,” added Carlton Maner, CEO, U.S. division, AXIS Capital, in the virtual event’s introduction. &
+“Collaborating with others on diversity and inclusion is very important, because effective collaboration involves diversity of thought, diversity of views, and diversity of ideas, and in our industry we must learn from companies that are already engaged in D&I activities and build upon their best practices,” added Carlton Maner, CEO, U.S. division, AXIS Capital, in the virtual event’s introduction. &